abhis0410/phishguard-vision/README.md

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.
-You can also report any issues or suggestions in the [Issues](https://github.com/yourusername/phishguard-vision/issues) section.
+You can also report any issues or suggestions in the [Issues](https://github.com/abhis0410/phishguard-vision/issues) section.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.